dunglas/DunglasActionBundle/README.md

     autodiscover:         # Autodiscover action classes stored in the configured directory of bundles and register them as service.
         enabled:   true
         directories: # The directories name to autodiscover in bundles.
-            action: [ Action ]   # Automatically adapted in the routing
+            controller: [ Action ] # Automatically adapted in the routing
-            console: [ Console ] # Automatically tagged
+            command: [ Console ] # Automatically tagged
-            foo: [ Foo ]         # Only registered
+            foo: [ Foo ] # All class in this directory will be registered as services
     directories: # List of directories relative to the kernel root directory containing classes to auto-register.
+        controller: [ '../src/*Bundle/My/Uncommon/Directory' ]
-        console: [ '../src/MyBundle/My/Uncommon/Directory' ]
+        command: [ '../src/*Bundle/My/Other/Uncommon/Directory' ]
 ```

 ## Credits